-May 4th the Department of Rare Books and Special Collections began the Big Move, where miles of rare materials were shifted into a cavernous new vault in Firestone Library ( its early and successful conclusion was celebrated in the previous post, “Moving Day in Feather Town”).
-During any collections move, books with problems crop up and sometimes combinations of them turn out to be unexpectedly interesting.
-When resizing books the other week, three nineteenth-century books featuring boys who are handfuls passed over my desk.
+May 4th the Department of Rare Books and Special Collections began the Big Move in Firestone Library.
+Miles of rare materials were shifted into a cavernous new vault, whose its early completion was celebrated in the previous post, “Moving Day in Feather Town.”
+During any collections move, books with problems crop up and sometimes the random assortment contains treasures turns up, like these three nineteenth-century books about bad boys.

-These days characters whose halos have slipped down around their shoulders are not exactly underrepresented in children’s books.
-Think of Francesca Simon’s Horrid Henry, whose antics have given rise to a multi-media empire.
-My trio of old books offer some pretty compelling evidence that punishments for boyish misdeeds has changed dramatically in children’s books as attitudes towards authority, curiosity, mischief, and mistakes have become more tolerant–or overly lenient, depending upon your point of view.
+These days characters whose halos have slipped down around their shoulders are not underrepresented in children’s books (think of Francesca Simon’s Horrid Henry, whose antics have given rise to a multi-media empire).
+My three books offer some pretty compelling evidence that punishments for boyish misdeeds have changed dramatically as attitudes towards authority, curiosity, mischief, and mistakes have become more tolerant.

-Contrast the implicit acceptance in the Horrid Henry series of children disrespecting adults with the Old Testament’s zero tolerance.
+Contrast the implicit acceptance of children disrespecting authority in the Horrid Henry series with the Old Testament’s zero tolerance.
 In Kings 2:22-3, the prophet Elisha passes a pack of young louts on the road to Bethel.
 Because the King James Bible mistranslated the word for “boys” in the passage, they are usually understood to be little boys, not teenagers.
 These ancestors of the Purple Gang yell at Elisha, “Go up, you old baldy.”
 Elisha retaliates by cursing them and two female bears come out of the woods and maul forty-two of the no-goods.
-If the punishment doesn’t seem to fit the crime, Biblical scholars are inclined to think that for centuries readers really haven’t understood the text between the lines that explains what was really going between the young men and the prophet was much more serious than we realize.
+This gruesome story was probably the inspiration for many cautionary tales about bad boys who messed with the wrong person and got more than they bargained for.

-Nineteenth-century picture books are full of bad boys, but often they are shown making mischief in a series of detailed illustrations rather than starring in a continuous narrative.
-All three of the books I found during the Big Move–one French, one British, and one German–all fall into this category.
-In Les Proverbes de Pierre (1890), illustrator Jean Geoffrey dresses up his sturdy little devils in Pierrot costumes and sets them loose in the classroom and in the street.
-Notice that it is a young peep show operator (the one with what looks like a little tower strapped on his back), not an adult, who breaks up the squabble in the first illustration.
-In the second picture shows what can happen when the teacher steps out of the classroom.
+Bad boys are all over nineteenth-century picture books, but they usually make mischief in a series of illustrations rather than starring in a continuous narrative.
+All three of the books I found during the Big Move–one French, one British, and one German–fall into the second category.
+In Les Proverbes de Pierre (1890), illustrator Jean Geoffrey dresses up his little devils in Pierrot costumes and sets them loose in the classroom and in the street.
+Notice that it takes a young peep show operator (the one with what looks like a little tower strapped on his back) and the boy-gendarme to break up the squabble below.
+The second picture shows what can happen when the teacher steps out of the classroom.
 Is the boy in the upper left sending up his teacher?
 Where are the wild beasts?

 Of all activities forbidden to children, playing with fire may have been one of the most satisfying because it was so risky.
 From the late eighteenth century onward, it is not especially difficult to find illustrations of children whose clothes have caught fire, a very real possibility in homes where there were multiple fireplaces with open grates.
 William Darton senior liked such subjects, but no engraving in his firm’s juvenile books can compare with this one from Der Kinder Art und Unart of a boy running out of the hen house, which he accidentally set aflame.
 Unlike many of the plates in this book, no adult appears to reprimand the little arsonist (or mourn his passing as the kitties did Hoffmann’s Paulinchen).In sharp contrast, Young Troublesome and his assistant look as if they have deployed every bit of firepower behind the scenes to bring the juvenile theater production of The Miller and His Men to a triumphant conclusion.
 The size of the explosion seems to have given his papa pause.
 Or perhaps his ears were ringing from all the racket from the special effects.